Remi-Gau/remi-gau.github.io/_posts/2025/2025-01-11-scifi-books-best-of.md

 - use of weapons
 - excession

-The culture is a very advanced anarchist galactic civilisation.
+The culture is a very advanced anarchist galactic civilization.

 #### Player of games

-A good one to get familiar with the Culture: a game prodigy is sent by the secret service into another civilisation where the ruler is chosen by winning a very hard strategy game.
+A good one to get familiar with the Culture: a game prodigy is sent by the secret service into another civilization where the ruler is chosen by winning a very hard strategy game.

 #### Use of weapons